The Gift of More Time

 My Magical Week

-As they are arbritary, as per the example in the video, we can hijack them for our own individual use.
+As they are arbitrary, we can hijack them for our own individual use.
 So, I’ve come up with a yet another way to run my week using a different tack and leaning that I will adopt each day.

 Note that I won’t spend all the day on each tack, just the core.
 This is mainly because each morning I meditate and write.
 Late afternoon and early evening, I will network and schedule exploratory conversations and podcast interviews.